RemiNoel/Development/README.md

 # Development
-This repository contains source code of development I made that does rely to a specific project
+This repository contains source code of personal projects.